m3tac0de/home-assistant-sofabaton-x1s/README.md

   - options = `Powered off` + all activities from hub
   - selecting an item sends `activate` to hub
   - becomes unavailable when the official app is connected

+- **switch**: `switch.<hub>_proxy_enabled`
+  - switches proxy capability of the integration on and off (mDNS advertising and UDP port binding)
+  - note that active connections are not interupted when proxy is switched off, it will just stop accepting new ones

 - **Binary/normal sensors**:
   - `binary_sensor.<hub>_hub_status` → `connected` / `disconnected` is the physical hub connected to us